-Symptoms of psoriatic arthritis typically appear between the ages of 30 and 50.
+Symptoms of psoriatic arthritis typically appear in people between the ages of 30 and 50.
 They may arise gradually or suddenly, or flare up periodically.
-PsA may also affect one or more joints — most commonly in the hand, foot, or knee — and worsen over time, according to the American Academy of Dermatology.
+PsA may also affect one or more joints — most commonly in the hand, foot, or knee — and worsen over time.

 PsA typically develops about 10 to 20 years after the onset of psoriasis, but PsA can present even before skin symptoms appear.
 Most people are first examined by a dermatologist or internist to identify PsA symptoms, before being referred to a rheumatologist, who specializes in arthritis.

 Psoriatic arthritis and rheumatoid arthritis are both autoimmune diseases involving inflammation that causes pain, swelling, and stiffness in joints.
-The disease can flare up or go into remission.
-A PsA diagnosis, however, requires an individual to have at least three of the following:
+A PsA diagnosis requires an individual to have at least three of the following:

-There’s no cure for PsA, and symptoms may increase during disease flares.
+There’s no cure yet for PsA, and symptoms may increase during disease flares.
 With some types of PsA, joint symptoms are progressive and can lead to disability.
-Remission occurs in less than 20 percent of people with psoriatic arthritis.
+Remission occurs in less than 20 percent of people with psoriatic arthritis, according to DermNet NZ.